ronanpaugam/ronanpaugam.github.io/about.md

 ---

 ![placeholder](/data/ronan.paugam-150x150.jpg "ronan")
 I am currently a Visiting Scholar at the University of Washington.
 I am  based at the Pacific Wildland Fire Sciences Laboratory where I am working with Rudy Mell from the US Forest Service.
+My CV is available [here](/data/cv-ronan-paugam_2017.pdf).

 # Research Interest